vjelic/LLVM-AMDGPU-Assembler-Extra-glog-fork/README.md

   * *examples/gfx8/s_memrealtime*: use s_memrealtime instruction to create a delay
   * *examples/gfx8/s_memrealtime_inline*: inline assembly in OpenCL kernel version of s_memrealtime
   * *examples/api/assemble*: use LLVM API to assemble a kernel
+  * *examples/api/disassemble*: use LLVM API to disassemble a stream of instructions
   * *bin/sp3_to_mc.pl*: script to convert some AMD sp3 legacy assembler syntax into LLVM MC
   * *examples/sp3*: examples of sp3 convertable code